zapalabs/zapa/README.md

 `git submodule update --init --recursive`

 Throughout this project there are optional directives for debugging in VS Code.
 Contained in this repo is a pre-configured VS Code workspace.
-To open this project in VS Code, open VS Code and select "Open Workspace from file", then select `zsno.code-workspace` from this repo's main directory.
+To open this project in VS Code, open VS Code and select "Open Workspace from file", then select `zapa.code-workspace` from this repo's main directory.

 ## Interacting with the zcashvm API